himselfish/i3-dotfiles-laptop/README.md

 <BR />
 This repository contains my dotfiles in a .tar file which you can extract to your ~/.config folder.<BR />
 <BR />
 I also added a file called packages.txt containing all the packages I currently have installed.
 If I ever break my system it can be a useful list to have.
 You probably don't need all those packages.
 Picom is used for some eyecandy.
 Dunst is configured at the notification manager.
-The lockscreen is a small script that creates a screenshot of the desktop, and then blurs that.
+The lockscreen is simply the current layout but blurred.

+I fully realize i3 is pretty basic yet there are a few tools that I startup at login: nm-applet, udiskie, mate-power-manager, polybar, dunst, picom, blueman-applet, termite and redshift-gtk.

 # Tools to install besides Archlinux base install and i3